javalikescript/lua-webview/README.md

 require('webview').open('http://www.lua.org/')
 ```

-It uses *gtk-webkit2* on Linux and *MSHTML* (IE10/11) on Windows.
+It uses *gtk-webkit2* on Linux and *MSHTML* (IE10/11) or *Edge* (Chromium) on Windows.

-Lua can evaluate JavaScript code and JavaScript can call a registered Lua function, see `simple.lua` in the examples.
+Lua can evaluate JavaScript code and JavaScript can call a registered Lua function, see the `simple.lua` file in the examples.

-This module is a binding of the tiny cross-platform [webview](https://github.com/zserge/webview/tree/9c1b0a888aa40039d501c1ea9f60b22a076a25ea) library.
+This module is a binding of the tiny cross-platform [webview-c](https://github.com/javalikescript/webview-c) C library.

 This module is part of the [luaclibs](https://github.com/javalikescript/luaclibs) project,
 the binaries can be found on the [luajls](http://javalikescript.free.fr/lua/) page.